uvlad7/json-formatter/README.md

 * enable "Developer mode",
 * click "Load unpacked extension",
 * select the `extension` folder in this repo.
+* **don't forget to reload the extension installed this way after update**
+* when you did `git pull` go to `chrome://chrome/extensions/` and press reload button on the extension card

 **Option 3** – Download from the [Releases tab](https://github.com/uvlad7/json-formatter/releases):

 * download zip file
 * unpack it
 * load unpacked extension as in previous option
+* reload the extension after update (see instructions above)

 **Some URLs to try it on:**